vincent-margiotta/dotfiles/README.md

-What I've discovered over the years is that the time spent linking my dotfiles is never the bottleneck, but rather the time spent thinking about and experiment with how I want to configure my system was more important to me.
+What I've discovered over the years is that the time spent linking my dotfiles is never the bottleneck, but rather the time spent thinking about and experimenting with how I want to configure my system was more important to me.

 ## Other Dotfile Managers